fffffsssss/AI4Loc/README.md

 # LUNAR: Localization Using Neural-physics Adaptive Reconstruction
-This is the official implementation of the paper "Unsupervised neural-physics learning reveals three-dimensional subcellular nanostructures with large depth of field", distributed as a part of the AI4Loc framework.
+This is the official implementation of the paper "Unsupervised neural-physics learning reveals three-dimensional subcellular nanostructures across large depth of field", distributed as a part of the AI4Loc framework.

 <p align="center">